 Day 1: What's different about the nanoscale?
-Topics: Introduction, Scale, Nanoapplications, Electrons in Solids, Magnetism, Giant Magnetoresistance, Electrorheology.
-Laboratory Activities: Synthesis of gold nanoparticles, Gold layering and SAMs, Optical properties of CdSe quantum dots.
+Topics: Introduction, Scale, Nanoparticles, Surface plasmons, Solid state stoichiometry, Defects, Template synthesis.
+Laboratory Activities: Synthesis of gold nanoparticles, Synthesis of nickel nanowires, Nitinol wire.

-Day 3: How can we use the periodic table to tune properties?
-Topics: Holes and electrons, p-n junctions, Bands, Light Emitting Diodes and applications, thermoelectrics, electrochromism.
-Laboratory Activities: LEDs and Periodic Properties, Synthesis and characterization of polyaniline.
+Day 3: How can we use the periodic table and particle size to tune properties?
+Topics: Holes and electrons, p-n junctions, Bands, Light Emitting Diodes and applications, Quantum dots, Luminescence.
+Laboratory Activities: LEDs and Periodic Properties, Optical properties of CdSe quantum dots.

 Image: Public domain, Wikimedia